hansroh/skitai/README.rst

 Medusa is different from most other servers because it runs as a single process, multiplexing I/O with its various client and server connections within a single process/thread.

 Skitai orients light-weight, simplicity and strengthen networking operations with external resources - HTTP / HTTPS / XML-RPC / PostgreSQL_ - keeping very low costs.
+And it is being optimized for building microservices.

 - Working as Web, XML-RPC and Reverse Proxy Loadbancing Server
 - HTML5 Websocket & HTTP/2.0 implemeted